science

 New reactor for the hydrogen economy of the future

-An advanced reactor for the production of green ammonia is set to help solve one of the major challenges of energy transition.
+An advanced reactor for the production of green ammonia is set to help solve one of the major challenges of the energy transition.
 Scientists from Forschungszentrum Jülich, the Technical University of Munich and Linde Engineering have now described a new approach in the Chemical Engineering Journal.
 It can be used to reduce the costs of storing green energy in hydrogen derivatives.
-The research group is initially focussing on ammonia synthesis.
+The research group is initially focusing on ammonia synthesis.

 Ammonia, which is a compound of hydrogen and nitrogen, has a major advantage as an energy storage medium compared to pure hydrogen: it has a significantly higher energy density, which makes storage and transport much easier due to its smaller volume.
 Hydrogen in its pure form, which is compressed at a pressure of 300 bar, contains around 700 kilowatt hours of energy in a volume of one cubic metre.
 In the case of ammonia, one cubic metre at a compression of 20 bar contains 3000 kilowatt hours.